adamancer/python-ecology-lesson-alt/episodes/02-introducing-pandas.md

 ::: callout ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

+### Using aliases

 Why use an alias?
 We will refer to pandas many, many times when writing a script, so it's useful to abbreviate the name and save some keystrokes.
 But it's also a matter of consistency with the larger community.
-Many of the core scientific Python libraries, including pandas, recommend a specific alias, so most code you find online will use those aliases as well.
+Many of the core scientific Python libraries, including pandas, recommend a specific alias, so most code shared online will use those aliases as well.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Now the pandas has been imported, we can access the function we need to load data from a CSV, `pd.read_csv()`.
-The *call* has three parts:
+Now that pandas has been imported, we can access the function we need to load data from a CSV, `pd.read_csv()`.
+The function call has three
+parts:

 -   The name (or in this case, alias) of the object that defines the function.
-This can be a library, alias, or any other object.
+This can be a library or any other object.
 It can also be omitted in some cases (for example, when using a function built into Python).
 -   The name of the method we'd like to use
 -   A set of parentheses that tells the function to run.

+Many functions define *parameters* that allow the user to modify the behavior of the function.
+Parameters may be positional or named.
+In Python, data passed to positional parameters are called *arguments* (often abbreviated as args), and data passed to named parameters are called *keyword arguments* (often abbreviated as kwargs).
+In either case, the arguments are included inside the parentheses used to call the function.

-Many functions allow you to include both *arguments* and *keyword arguments* (collectively called *parameters*) inside the parentheses when calling the function.
-In this case, we will pass a single argument, which is a string defining the path to the surveys.csv file:
+Below, we will pass a single argument to `pd.read_csv()`: A string that tells the function where to find the surveys.csv file.

 ```python
 pd.read_csv("data/surveys.csv")